striezel/libuhs/readme.md

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.

-All three can usually be installed be typing
+All three can usually be installed by typing

     apt-get install cmake g++ git